A brief overview of Robert J. Sternberg’s three-fold view of intelligence (or triarchic intelligence)

 Sternberg, R. J. (2010) College admissions for the 21st Century.
 MA/Harvard University Press.

-Sternberg discuss creativity and the Kaliediscope Project in this great article in the Chronicle of Higher Education.
+Sternberg discusses creativity and the Kaliediscope Project in this great article in the Chronicle of Higher Education.

 Comments – A priceless list: